jpsbento/nrtpygs/docs/workflows.md

 Triggered on a push or pull to the `main` branch.
 This is the main CI/CD test which sets up the docker environement and runs docker-compose on the `gsi` Dockerfile, with a pytest entrypoint.
-This will start up the `rmq` container image, and run the pytest tests for the `rcsmq` library within the `gsi` container image.
+This will start up the `rmq` container image, and run the pytest tests for the `rmqclient` library within the `gsi` container image.

 If any of the docker-compose system fails or if pytest fails, then there is a